Savory/savory.github.io/_posts/2022-10-16-mongodb-in-danet.md

 Import this module in any module that need your newly created `MongoDBService`, and use it wherever you need.

-Here is a simplified code from of our [Starter Repository](https://github.com/Savory/Danet-Starter) that contain all the necessary code to work MongoDB AND Postgres seamlessly:
+Here is a simplified code from of our [Starter Repository](https://github.com/Savory/Danet-Starter) that contains all the necessary code to work with MongoDB AND Postgres seamlessly:

 ```ts
 export class MongodbRepository implements Repository<Todo> {